leondap/recluster/README.md

 ```
 ![](https://github.com/leondap/images/blob/main/bootstrapmulti.png?raw=true)

-A first type of node may accrue a rapid increase of support in a multiscale bootstrap.
-A second kind of node may eventually receive gradual increase in support.
+According to our expectations of two kinds of nodes, some nodes obtained a high values at level = 10, while others did not substantially change.
 It must be noted that by indefinitely multiplying the number of species, all nodes would attain 100% support at some point.
 Identifying the two kinds of nodes permits recognition as to which links among areas are actually supported by data, even on the basis of a restricted set of species, and which links are uncertain.
-The ‘recluster.identify.nodes’ function helps in a proper selection of the parameters to ascertain which nodes belong to each class.
+The ‘recluster.identify.nodes’ function helps in a proper selection of the parameters to ascertain which nodes belong to each class creating two groups of nodes.